virtualidentityag/vi-frontend-hub/src/fundamentals-2.md

   <question-component>What are the benefits of sass compared to plain CSS?</question-component>
   <answer-component>
   In sass you, can declare variables, mixins, functions and baseclasses which you then can use all over your styles.
 The helps to avoid repetition and keeps your codebase clean (DRY principle)</answer-component>
   <question-component>Unmodified sass code can be used in web browsers.
-True of false?</question-component>
+True or false?</question-component>
   <answer-component>False!
 Sass always needs to be compiled to css to be run in the browser.</answer-component>
   <question-component>What is a mixin in sass?</question-component>
   <answer-component>A mixin is a reusable block of sass that inserts rules into the place where you use it.</answer-component>